dltmddbs100/KHSCP/README.md

   - [Unsmile](https://arxiv.org/abs/2204.03262)
   - [KOLD](https://aclanthology.org/2022.emnlp-main.744/)

-The general directory structure required in our repository is as follows.
+The required directory structure in our repository is as follows.

 ```bash
 📦kor_cn